GET STARTED

 What about webhooks?

-Webhooks use a separate HMAC signing secret (whsec_...), not the API key.
-See Webhooks.
+Webhooks use a separate HMAC signing secret (whsec_... + 48 hex chars), not the Reader API key.
+See Webhooks for the signing algorithm and headers Mentionwell sends.